anushaghimire/MechaCar_Statistical_Analysis/README.md

 Ha : All manufacturing lots and each lot individually are not statistically different from the population mean of 1,500 pounds per square inch.

 Our p-value (0.06) is above our significance level which is 0.05.
-Therefore, we do not have sufficient evidence to reject the null hypothesis and we can say that all manufacturing lots and individual lots are similar.
+Therefore, we do not have sufficient evidence to reject the null hypothesis and we can say that all manufacturing lots and individual have similar population mean which is 1500 PSI.

 ### Briefly summarize your interpretation and findings for the t-test results
 -